Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/2d_meshes.md

 @Image(source: "mesh2d4.png")

-Finally, push the Convert 2D Mesh button and your Sprite2D will be replaced:
+Finally, push the :button:`Convert 2D Mesh` button and your Sprite2D will be replaced:

 @Image(source: "mesh2d5.png")